sensei-hacker/inav-configurator/js/transpiler/docs/api_definitions_summary.md

 ✅ **Type Safety**: Proper TypeScript generation
 ✅ **Maintainability**: Easy to keep in sync with INAV
 ✅ **Documentation**: Self-documenting API
 ✅ **Validation**: Comprehensive range/type checking

-## Next Steps
+## Maintenance

-1. Create all 9 files in repository
-2. Test with existing transpiler code
-3. Verify all operand mappings match INAV firmware
-4. Add unit tests for each definition file
-5. Update main documentation
-6. Create migration guide for future INAV updates
+When adding new properties or updating existing ones, see `api_maintenance_guide.md` for the complete workflow and best practices.